 Sago Palms are EXTREMELY dangerous for cats and dogs!

 Sago palms are part of the cycad family of plants and are highly toxic to cats and dogs (and people) if eaten.
 Unfortunately, dogs, in particular, seem to find these plants very attractive and tasty, and sago palm poisoning in dogs is very common.
-Even though this danger is well known about amongst most growers and retailers that sell sago palms, they don't label them as dangerous or toxic to pets (as this TV news story points out).
+Even though this danger is well known about amongst most growers and retailers that sell sago palms, they don't label them as dangerous or toxic to pets.
 So it's that much more important for you to know about them and what they look like so that you can take the steps to keep your pets safe.

 Sago Palms are EVERYWHERE!

-1) Sago Palms aren’t just outdoor plants.
+Sago Palms aren’t just outdoor plants.
 They’re common INDOOR plants, too.
-They’re easily found in garden centers and home supply stores, so they’re not just a warm weather danger.
+They’re easily found in garden centers and home supply stores, so they’re not just a warm-weather danger.

-While the seeds (nuts) have the highest concentration of the toxins, and are therefore most dangerous, all parts of the sago palm are dangerous to cats and dogs.
-These toxins are so strong that it doesn’t take much of the plant to destroy a cat’s or dog’s liver and cause significant illness with a high probability of death, as Molly & Sydney’s story shows.
+While the seeds (nuts) have the highest concentration of toxins and are therefore most dangerous, all parts of the sago palm are dangerous to cats and dogs.
+These toxins are so strong that it doesn’t take much of the plant to destroy a cat’s or dog’s liver and cause significant illness with a high probability of death, as Molly & Sydney’s story demonstrates.

 Unfortunately, with sago palm poisoning, once signs start to develop, it's often very advanced and the likelihood of survival is poor.
-According to the records of the ASPCA-Animal Poison Control Hotline, about 50-75% of the cases of sago palm ingestion result in death!
+According to the records of the ASPCA-Animal Poison Control, about 50–75% of the cases of sago palm ingestion result in death!